-Vietnam profile - Media - BBC News
+Vietnam profile

 Vietnam profile - Media

-The Communist Party keeps a strong hold on the media and the information ministry controls the press and broadcasting.
+The Communist Party has a strong hold on the media and the state controls all print and broadcast outlets.

+Repressive laws constrain journalists and bloggers, says Freedom House.
+Those who report or comment on controversial issues risk intimidation and physical attack.

+Bloggers and citizen journalists are the only sources of independent news, says Reporters Without Borders (RSF).
+But they face "ever-harsher forms of persecution".

 TV is the main medium.
-State-run Vietnam Television (VTV) runs the only national networks.
+Vietnam Television (VTV) runs the only national networks.
 VTV-owned satellite and cable pay TV platforms carry some foreign TVs.

-Radio is state-controlled.
-Voice of Vietnam (VoV) networks include VoV 5, with output in English, French and Russian.
+Voice of Vietnam (VoV) radio networks include VoV 5, with output in English and other languages.

 There are hundreds of newspapers and magazines.
-The Communist Party, government bodies and the military own or control almost all of them, says Freedom House.
-Best-selling dailies Tuoi Tre and Thanh Nien are run by youth organisations in Ho Chi Minh City.
+The Communist Party, government bodies and the military own or control almost all of them, says Freedom House

-Vietnam's media environment is one of the harshest in Asia, says Freedom House.
-The NGO says journalists can report on local-level corruption but open criticism of the state is not tolerated.

-There were 49 million internet users by 2016 (InternetLiveStats).
-Material deemed obscene is filtered, as are opposition sites.
-Cyber attacks often target politically sensitive websites, says Freedom House.
+There were 68.5 million internet users by the end of 2018 (InternetWorldStats.com).

 The press